 Know When to Stop

 Manufacturers give weight and age limits for bassinets.
 Keep a close eye on your baby so that you can tell if you need to stop using the bassinet before those stated limits.
 If the manufacturer says you can use the bassinet until 4 months and 20 pounds, but your baby is rolling over before those limits, you should stop using it.
 Babies learn new skills at a lightning pace.
 If your baby is working toward rolling or sitting, transition to a crib or play yard to avoid falls.
 More than half of the bassinet-related injuries reported to CPSC are due to falls.

 Buying a Used Bassinet

-A used bassinet may be a good way to save a bit of cash, but you should use extra caution to be sure it is safe.
+A used bassinet may be a good way to save money, but use extra caution to be sure it is safe.
 First, check for recalls.
-Then, do the same sort of safety check as you would on a new bassinet, making sure it is sturdy and doesn't have any gaps or soft spaces that could entrap your baby.
+Then, do the same safety check as you would on a new bassinet.
+Make sure it's sturdy and doesn't have any gaps or soft spaces that could entrap your baby.
 Pay close attention to the mattress and supports, as used bassinets sometimes have mattress supports that are stretched, causing the mattress to sag in the middle.
-Make sure all of the original parts are with the bassinet.
+Make sure all of the original parts are there.
 If it has been modified, don't buy it.
-If possible, ask the previous owner how the bassinet was stored.
+Ask how it was stored.
 Bedding and wood pieces need to be stored in a cool, dry place so they don't become moldy or warped.

-Once you've dealt with the safety issues, it's time for the fun part - fashion!
+Once you've dealt with safety, it's time for fashion!
 Bassinets are available in many different styles, from sleek modern to classic and frilly.
 You can find bassinets that have baby-oriented themes, such as bears or lambs, or you might choose one with dark, glossy wood and fabrics that tie into your home's grown-up decor.